micr0-dev/Altbot/README.md

 We welcome contributions!
 Please open an issue or submit a pull request with your improvements.

+## Trademark Notice

+"Altbot" is an unregistered trademark.
+While the code is open source under the OWL license, the name "Altbot" is protected.
+If you deploy your own instance, please refer to our [Trademark Policy](TRADEMARK.md) for naming guidelines.

 ## License

 This project is licensed under the [OVERWORKED LICENSE (OWL) v1.0.](https://owl-license.org/) See the [LICENSE](LICENSE) file for details.